OPATP/GTFSwizard/README.md

 ```

 ## Objects
-GTFS features the `for_data` object, a GTFS sample of the real urban regular bus system in the city of Fortaleza, Brazil, on the 2020's.
+GTFSwizard features the `for_data` object, a GTFS sample of the real urban regular bus system in the city of Fortaleza, Brazil, on the 2020's.
 ``` r
 gtfs <- GTFSwizard::for_data